jh2946/angular-workshop-init/README.md

 - The tasks should turn translucent when ticked, indicating that it's completed.
 - When the "X" is pressed, the tasks should be deleted away.
 - When a user types in the title and description and clicks "Create", a new task should be added to the list.
+- When a user reloads, all tasks should still be in the same state.

-This effectively implements the Create, Read, and Delete functionalities.
+This effectively implements the Create, Read, and Delete functionalities with persistence.

 ## Starting the project